underground-software/ILKD_course_materials/assignments/setup.md

 You should see your patch series including your introduction in the list of messages.
 If you do, congratulations!
 You successfully completed the setup.

+You can check the Course Dashboard to confirm your submission was received.
+On the Course Dashboard there is a section for each assignment that has been assigned.
+Look for the section labeled `setup`.
+In the table beneath it, if you see a Timestamp and Submission ID in their respective cells, your submission was received successfully.
+If instead, you see ` - ` in those fields, your submission was not received.

 #### Optional VM Configuration

 You may decide you'd like to better prepare your VM for the remainder of the course.